 However, in addition this draft incorporates substantial revisions based on external review of the prior draft of the specification.
 These revisions, those beyond just minor/typographical have tracked changes.

-The updates are indicated with change bars,
+The updates are indicated with change bars, text coloring, and text strikethrough (depending on display mode).

 Data Format Description Language (DFDL) v1.0 Specification